Report transportation of untaxed energy products Unfortunately this specification of service has not yet been completely translated.

 You are authorized to transport energy products from the European Union to a third country.
 Third countries are countries outside the customs territory of the European Union.

-You are entitled as
+You are authorized as

 - holder of a tax warehouse.